taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Single_Logout_Mechanism.md

 Navigate to the account settings within Taikun CloudWorks to access the Single Logout configuration options.

 ### Keystone Integration
 Leverage the power of Keystone Identity Management for a centralized and secure authentication process.
-Taikun ensures seamless integration, enhancing the overall security posture of your applications.
+Taikun CloudWorks ensures seamless integration, enhancing the overall security posture of your applications.

 ### Custom Redirect URL
 Admins can define a custom Redirect URL where users are directed upon initiating the Single Logout feature.
 Tailor the user experience to align with your application’s specific requirements.